Venom1991/refind-btrfs/README.md

   * 5/snapshot created at 14-12-2020 05:00:00
 * refind-btrfs.conf file changed such that the "count" option is set to 3 instead of the default 5

-When run, this tool should pick the latest three snapshots (3, 4 and 5 from the list) and create new, writable ones from these in the directory configured by the "destination_dir" option where each snapshot is named by formatting the time of creation ("YYYY-mm-dd_HH-MM-SS") of the snapshot it was created from and adding a "rwsnap_" prefix to it which means that, for example, snapshot number 5 is going to result in the creation of a snapshot named "rwsnap_2020-12-14_05-00-00".
+When run, this tool should select the latest three snapshots (3, 4 and 5 from the list) and create new, writable ones from these in the directory configured by the "destination_dir" option where each snapshot is named by formatting the time of creation ("YYYY-mm-dd_HH-MM-SS") of the snapshot it was created from and adding a "rwsnap_" prefix to it which means that, for example, snapshot number 5 is going to result in the creation of a snapshot named "rwsnap_2020-12-14_05-00-00".
 <br/>
 The resultant snapshots should appear like this where the names are correct but the subvolid's are completely made up:
 | Name                       | Subvolid |